Textiles and surface pattern: designing with collage

 Are there any other costs?
 Is there anything I need to bring?

-- You will also need to bring a selection of 4-6 images which you find inspiring whether this is through colour, texture or composition.
-These may be your own photographs or images from books, magazines or found and printed out from the internet.
+Before the course begins you will source a selection of 5-10 images which you find inspiring consider elements of colour, texture and/or composition.
+These may be your own photographs or images from books, magazines or sourced from the internet.
+Pinterest is a simple method of gathering and keeping relevant visual inspiration for to start the course.

 When I've finished, what course can I do next?

-You could use your collage design inspiration, from the body of work created on this course, and develop it further into numerous textile works.
+You will have a versatile body of sketchbook work.
+You could use this collage design inspiration, from the body of work created on this course, and develop it further in numerous textile mediums.
+Collage layering techniques lend themselves well to be translated into a variety of textile outcomes from quilting, stitching, applique through to handprint, digital technologies and so on.